"INTENSE and THRILLING!"

 After some more backpacking and a stint in London, I moved to Australia for three years, living in Brisbane and Melbourne.
 Between 1991 and 1998 I had my three children and lived in the UK and the USA, where my youngest daughter was born.
-After Seattle, I returned to England again, finally settling back in my home county of Warwickshire, where I’ve since renovated several old houses.
-I'm probably not going to move again anytime soon.
+After Seattle, I returned to England again, finally settling back in my home county of Warwickshire.

 My first (tiny) 'break' came in 2003 when I won a short story competition.
 On the back of this, a novel I'd written was published by a small independent press.
 This led to an editor at a bigger publishing house contacting me and commissioning several novels and a number of short stories for their romance imprint.
 I wrote these under another name but meantime I was working away on a crime/thriller novel (even though I didn't realise that's what it was at the time - I was just writing the kind of book I loved to read).

 I'd submitted work to lots of agents over the years and had many near misses, but no takers.
-So it felt as though I'd struck gold when the crime novel I'd been working on bagged me my first agent.
-She loved it and two weeks later she'd landed me a two-book deal with Headline.
-A year later, Blood Ties was published, followed by three more Headline titles, all written under the name Sam Hayes - Unspoken, Tell Tale and Someone Else’s Son.
+So it felt as though I'd struck gold when the crime novel I'd been working on bagged me my first two-book deal with Headline.
+A year later, my first psychological thriller Blood Ties was published, followed by three more Headline titles, all written under the name Sam Hayes.

 Then I made the move to Penguin Random House (which was quite nice as I'd written to them, aged twelve, asking how to get a book published!) and wrote four thrillers for them.
 These are under the name Samantha Hayes.
 The first three are a series, set in and around Birmingham and featuring my married detectives DIs Lorraine Fisher and Adam Scott.
 Until You’re Mine is first, followed by Before You Die and then You Belong To Me, though they don't necessarily have to be read in order.

-This was followed by In Too Deep, a standalone story about a husband who goes missing and just how far his wife and daughter will go to find him - a gripping thriller that asks 'How well can you really know your family?'
-Good Housekeeping says "We’re big fans of Samantha Hayes.
+This was followed by In Too Deep, a standalone thriller about a husband who goes missing.
+Good Housekeeping said "We’re big fans of Samantha Hayes.
 Her believable psychological thrillers are completely gripping, and In Too Deep is no exception."